cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 This section describes helper functions that work on lists of values produced during the FROST protocol.
-The following function encodes a list of participant commitments into a bytestring for use in the FROST protocol.
+The following function encodes a list of participant commitments into a byte string for use in the FROST protocol.

 ~~~
   Inputs: